Would you like to supplement your classroom learning with some workplace experience in your major?

 5) Click on “APPLY” to get to the online application.

 How Do I Get My Internship Approved for 3 Hours of Credit?

-1. Submit a letter of intent to the Digital Writing and Media Arts Internship Coordinator (Dr. Herb Smith).
+1. Submit a letter of intent to the Technical Communication and Interactive Design Internship Coordinator (Dr. Herb Smith).
 That letter must describe the internship in detail and the reasons why you want to do the internship.
 The letter must also describe the new knowledge the internship will provide you.

 2. Meet with Dr. Smith to discuss your letter of intent and to get approval for the internship.